Leonard Rotter

 Leonard Rotter (September 14, 1895, Vienna-Floridsdorf - July 14, 1963, Prague) was a Czech sculptor, woodcarver, and watercolour painter.

-He is not identical with the landscape painter who signed as L. B. Rotter from Uherské Hradiště, whose oil paintings are often presented in auctions under the identity of Leonard Rotter.
+He is distinct from the landscape painter who signed as L. B. Rotter from Uherské Hradiště, whose oil paintings are often presented in auctions under the identity of Leonard Rotter.

 Biography

 Early life

 Leonard (Leonhard) Rotter was born on September 14, 1895, in Floridsdorf (Austria), which later became a part of Vienna, to Leonhard and Albine Rotter.
 In 1900, the family moved to Prague (Czech Republic).
 He was trained as a woodcarver by František Liška (1909—1912) and later studied at the State Technical School in Prague under professors Jan Maudr and Alois Bouda.
-In 1914—1917 he studied sculpture at the School of Applied Arts in Prague under the guidance of professors Ludvík Wurzel, Štěpán Zálešák, and Josef Drahoňovský, where he focused on portraits and busts.
+Between 1914 and 1917 he studied sculpture at the School of Applied Arts in Prague under the guidance of professors Ludvík Wurzel, Štěpán Zálešák, and Josef Drahoňovský, where he focused on portraits and busts.

 From World War I to World War II

-During the First World War, Leonard Rotter was seriously injured as a soldier and his injury left permanent nerve consequences.
+During the First World War, Leonard Rotter was seriously injured as a soldier resulting in severe nerve damage.
 After the end of the war he returned to Prague to continue in sculpture art.
 He started to work independently, initially in a provisional studio situated in a laundry and later in his own studio in Hradčany in Na Valech.

-In 1926 the sculptor settled with his family in Žižkov and moved his studio first to Dlouhá Street and later to the Old Town to the spacious Kinský Palace.
-However, he had to vacate after the occupation in 1939.
+In 1926 the sculptor settled with his family in Žižkov and moved his studio first to Dlouhá Street; later moving to the Old Town to the Kinský Palace.
+However, he had to vacate after the Nazi occupation of Czechoslovakia in 1939.
 He acquired a new space in the Tyrš House in Malá Strana, where he worked until his death in 1963.

-The artist married Julia Tolde and the couple raised an only child, daughter Romana Rotterová, who was born in 1931 and also became an artist and graphic designer.
+The artist married Julia Tolde and the couple raised an only child, daughter Romana Rotterová, born in 1931.

 In 1945, during the bombing of Prague, an air strike hit the studio of Leonard Rotter and destroyed almost all of his work.